stevekane/promise-it-wont-hurt/README.md

-l# Promises Workshop for Javascript!
+# Promises Workshop for Javascript!

 ### Learn to wield promises like a master to write clean asynchronous code